Dual mandate: Spain

+Turkey

+Government ministers exercised dual mandate as sitting members of the Grand National Assembly until the Turkish constitution was amended to replace the parliamentary system following the 2017 Turkish constitutional referendum.
+The new presidential system prohibits cabinet ministers and other members of the executive branch from sitting in the Grand National Assembly.

 United Kingdom

+European Parliament

 At the EU level, prior to the 2009 European Parliament elections, there were a small number of members of the European Parliament who were also members of the House of Lords.
 However, it is now European law that a member of the European Parliament (MEP) may not be a member of the legislature of a member state.
 This, with regard to the United Kingdom, therefore applied to the House of Commons and the House of Lords, as the constituent bodies forming that member state's legislature.
 As it is impossible to disclaim a life peerage, it was ruled that peers (who sit as members of the House of Lords) had to take a "leave of absence" from the Lords in order to be an MEP; this was also the procedure for when a peer is the UK's European Commissioner, which was in recent times usually the case.
 The UK withdrew from the EU on January 31, 2020, ending British representation in the European Parliament.

+Devolved legislatures

 There have been members of the House of Commons also holding seats in the Scottish Parliament, Welsh Parliament, or Northern Ireland Assembly.